ethereum/ethereum-org-website/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 ## Note on execution and consensus clients {#note-on-execution-and-consensus-clients}

 The Ethereum on Arm image includes prebuilt execution and consensus clients as services.
 An Ethereum node requires both clients to be synced and running.
-You are only required to download and flash the image, then start the services.
+You are only required to download and flash the image and then start the services.
 The image is preloaded with the following execution clients:

 - Geth
 - Nethermind